 In those days, we were just about clinging to a High Street, never mind an urban one,.
 And Holton Road was dominated by Dan Evans which was hardly the cutting edge of couterie was it – even with Wallis.

 But just look at our trendy little town now with Barry’s biggest and boldest building giving us somewhere to work, eat, live and play – all in one stylish space.

 Described as ‘a mixture of the best independent food & drink, boutique retail & lifestyle and spaces to do business,’the site also has a cutting edge outdoor gym facility, and Junction by Academy, an independent coffee drive through for all ‘our coffee needs.’

-I must ‘fess up first though, that I’ve never actually been there, just seen the posh piccies. and driven past peering nosily out the window.
+I must ‘fess up first though, that I’ve never actually been there…yet.
+Just seen the posh piccies, gazed longingly from Academy, and driven past peering nosily out the window.
 After my Opening Night invite obviously got lost in the post, I did deftly try to book a table for two pronto but it’s right rammed until the end of the month.

 Truth be told, I’m pleased as punch it’s so popular, and all good things come to those who wait…I type impatiently.

 Still time for me to get a take-out though and stare sharply at The Shipyard which, fair play, houses some fabulous food, craft beer, and even a Michelin star restaurant at the original Sidings buildings – go Barry.

 I can also, of course, have a tip toe around ‘The Tracks,’ to see the ethos of the independent retail rightly reached.
 Brilliantly branded as a ‘continuation of our High Street’, which is just a whisker way thanks to our twinkly Tunnel of Love, it has the added bonus of cool railway carriages and trendy track transformations.